facebook/zstd/zstd_compression_format.md

 __Dictionary ID__

-This is a variable size field, which contains an ID.
+This is a variable size field, which contains the ID of the dictionary required to properly decode the frame.
-It checks if the correct dictionary is used for decoding.
 Note that this field is optional.
-If it's not present, it's up to the caller to make sure it uses the correct dictionary.
+When it's not present, it's up to the caller to make sure it uses the correct dictionary.

 Field size depends on __Dictionary ID flag__.